IlkkaIt/MyScope/README.md

 # MyScope
-learning development (Java, Python and more)
+Learning development (Java, Python and more)

 Completed courses at computing science (Helsinki Uni):